 Finding a place that could accommodate all of that within our budget took a lot of persistence.

 We had to put a lot more effort into planning because out of 10 vendors we’d call, we’d maybe get a returned call from one.
-That was true for food trucks, entertainment vendors, just about anything you’d need for an in-person event.
-Many vendors are doing virtual-only right now, so it takes some creativity to plan an in-person event.
-We had to book a venue that was really far away from our office just to be able to accommodate the things we wanted, so you need to keep flexibility in mind.
+That was true for food trucks, entertainment vendors, and just about anything you’d need for an in-person event.
+We had to book a venue that was really far away from our office just to be able to accommodate the things we wanted, so you may need to keep flexibility in mind.

 In total, our event had about 40 people (a portion of our employees and a plus one), which was within our local guidelines for maximum gathering size.
 You should prioritize following local recommendations, so if you have more employees than the recommendations accommodate, consider skipping the in-person event, or breaking it up into smaller, team-based gatherings.

 Ok, but what do you do when your team is remote?
 At GoCo, we have employees across the country and around the world, some of whom won’t be able to make every party.
 It’s our goal to make sure these team members know how much we appreciate them and everything they contribute to our culture.
 How can you make sure your virtual holiday party is one that your employees will actually enjoy?
 Here are a few tips to get you started.